Rich-Harris/sorcery/README.md

 * sourceMappingURL can be inline content, absolute, relative...
 * recursive, rewrite all the chain of maps [experimental]

+**Beware**, all these features are experimental and not fully covered by tests, if you find an issue, do not hesitate to create a bug or contribute ;-)

 ## Next steps
 * expose a Webpack plugin (like source-map-loader)
 * add d.ts or migrate to TypeScript